 There are two ways a service can qualify as a medical service as defined in s195-1.
 The service is either covered by Medicare (test # 1) or it meets a set of conditions (test # 2).
-That’s it.
-There is nothing else.
+Always provided that none of the exceptions apply.

 Test # 2

-For test # 2 a health service provided by or on behalf of a medical or approved pathology provider must be necessary for the appropriate treatment of the patient receiving the supply.
+This one is more difficult, since very grey.
+For a health service to count as a medical service it must be provided by or on behalf of a medical or approved pathology provider and must be necessary for the appropriate treatment of the recipient of the supply.

 By or On Behalf